Melrose Place season 7: Storylines

-When Amanda marries evil businessman Rory Blake (Anthony Tyler Quinn), Kyle ruins the ceremony after discovering that the woman he saw killed by a train was actually a swindler.
-Taylor and Nick had manipulated the fake Christine into working for them; the real Christine had been killed by a bomb in Iraq.
-After Rory tries to kill Amanda for her money, Kyle kills him in self-defense and they remarry.

-Cooper forces Lexi to remarry him, ostensibly to protect her from prosecution for her late father's business deals but also to kill her and get her father's money.

-Michael attends his high-school reunion and reunites with Jane, his first wife, who follows him to Melrose Place.
-Samantha and Jeff try to break up Billy and Jennifer by sending a fake fax from Alison in Atlanta, which breaks Jennifer's heart because she thinks he still cares about her.

-Samantha, Jennifer, Billy, Taylor and Coop leave in the season's seventh episode, which was produced as the finale for season six and held over by the network.
-Taylor gives birth to Michael's son (Michael Junior McBride) and agrees to share motherhood with the returning Jane.
-She then reconsiders, returning to Boston to raise the baby alone.
-After Coop's attempt on Lexi's life on a fishing boat, he leaves town to take a job with a man who had tried to con Megan into sex.

-New characters were added beginning in the eighth episode, which was the first episode produced as part of season seven, including Kyle's younger brother Ryan McBride (John Haymes Newton) (whose daughter lived in a New York convent after her mother's death) and Eve Cleary (Rena Sofer), Amanda's friend from school.
+For the final season, new characters were added, including Kyle's younger brother, Ryan McBride (John Haymes Newton) (whose daughter lived in a New York convent after her mother's death), and Eve Cleary (Rena Sofer), Amanda's friend from school.
 Matt, who had moved away a year earlier, is revealed to have died in a car crash on his way to a reunion dinner at Kyle's restaurant.
 He kept a coveted journal of all the secrets the residents shared with him.

 After her sham remarriage to Cooper, Lexi apologizes to Peter for blaming him for her father's death and they reconcile.
 However, Peter realizes that he still cares for Amanda and Lexi dumps him again, and this time for good.
 Lexi then launches a campaign against Amanda, buying the Melrose Place building from her and opening a new advertising agency, Sterling-Conway Advertising, which drives her out of business.